ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 The return flow is the difference between the domestic water abstraction and the domestic water consumptive use.
 <!-- $$DomesticReturnFlow = (1 - DomesticConsumptiveUseFraction) \cdot DomesticDemand$$ -->

---- TO DO --- EXPLAIN BUG FIX RETURN FLOW GROUNDWATER ----
+*The reader is advised to read the **Important note about OS LISFLOOD v5** at the bottom of this page.*

 ### Energy sector

 Thermal powerplants generate energy through heating water, turn it into steam which spins a steam turbine that drives an electrical generator.
 Almost all coal, petroleum, nuclear, geothermal, solar thermal electric, and waste incineration plants, as well as many natural gas power stations are thermal, and they require water for cooling during their processing.
-LISFLOOD typically reads an _ene.nc_ file that determines the water demand for the energy sector in mm/day/pixel. --- TO DO --- This chapter provides guidelines for the generation of such input map.
+LISFLOOD typically reads an _ene.nc_ file that determines the water demand for the energy sector in mm/day/pixel.
+[This chapter](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_water-use/) of the OS LISFLOOD user guide provides guidelines for the generation of such input map.

 The parameter `EnergyConsumptiveUseFraction` is used to determine the consumptive water usage of thermal power plants.
 It can be either a constant or a map: